sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 But actually from a Wasm point-of-view, it’s structured with 4 fields, so every instance of `Any` has these 4 fields.

-Vtable field refers on vtable structure for the specific class, now it’s Any’s vtable.
+`vtable` field refers on a vtable structure for the specific class, now it’s Any’s vtable.
 All instances of `Any` shares one instance of the vtable structure with references to the specific function implementations.
 Virtual table used for dispatch virtual calls.

 ![](/images/wasmio23/slide14.png)

 Let’s introduce another class `Foo` extending `Any` with one more field.
 In Wasm we extend `Any` structure, repeat the fields from Any, and introduce the new one.
 We also want to change some methods and add a new one.
 To achieve that, we introduce a new virtual table and change the type of original vtable field to a more specific one to avoid casts while accessing the new vtable field.
-In the new vtable, we change the reference for toString and introduce a new field `bar` for the new method.
+In the new vtable, we change the reference for `toString` and introduce a new field `bar` for the new method.

 ![](/images/wasmio23/slide15.png)
 Ok, how to access fields and call methods?
 Accessing fields is simple.
 Say we have a local variable d referencing an instance of `Foo`.
 We have a stack for values and instructions to execute.
 First we need to put a reference to the stack using local.get.
 Then we use struct.get to access the field.
 It takes the reference from the stack, read the field and put the value to the stack.
 Easy.